redabs/kalam/README.txt

 	[ ] Toggle a mode where shortcuts are displayed for jumping to any visible token in the buffer.
 Think vim mode for browser where interactive elements are given key commands.

-#Discussions:

-##Software vs. Hardware rendering
-Software pros:
-    * Portable
-    * Faster and less resource intensive during idle if done right
-    * More resistant to dying graphics APIs, OpenGL, Vulkan...
-    * No added complexity wrt. graphics hardware that don't apply to us any way.

-##Defining cursor movement behavior
-When moving the cursor vertically between lines the column position of the cursor changes depending on the length of the line it is going to.
-Standard (what I've observed that most editors do) behavior is to have two column values; one is where the cursor was before the vertical movement, call it CursorWas, the other is min(CursorWas, length_of_current_line), call it CursorIs.
-E.g. if the cursor moves up one line, it will actually end up on maximum value of where it was previously and the length of the current line, obviously the cursor can not go beyond that as it will end up on the same line it started on.

-When the cursor moves horizontally CursorIs is updated to be wherever it ended up, and CursorWas is to be equal to CursorIs, effectively moving the vertical line that we're moving along when moving the cursor vertically. gVim on windows does not allow you to move the end of the previous line by moving left past the beginning of the current line, sublime text does allow you to do this.
-I shall allow it, as it's an easy way to move to the line above.

-So instead of scanning characters and trying very hard to not be off by one and keep ColumnIs, ColumnWas, Line and the cursor's byte offset into the text in sync when moving the cursor, I have decided to make a structure which describes each line of text in a currently open buffer.
-That way I can jump to any line by simply searching for the entry which describes that line and only scan characters within that line to find offset into the line corresponds to the column I want to be at.
-I think a design like this is also more flexible wrt. different encodings.